Board of Directors: Call for nominations

 - Commitment to diversity and inclusive leadership

-- A candidate must be part of RSNA's current "active" membership category, which consists of North American radiologists.
+- A candidate must be part of RSNA's current "Active" membership category, which consists of North American radiologists or other radiologic scientists as outlined in the bylaws.

-- If a candidate meets the criteria for both open positions, they may be nominated once for each open position.
+- If a candidate meets the criteria for both open positions, a willingness to serve in either open position may be indicated on the form and the candidate may be considered for either position.

 - At-large directors must be willing to serve a three-year term and carry out the powers and duties of the Board of Directors as outlined in the bylaws.